anvaka/set-vs-object/README.md

-# Benchmark: Fastest way to count unique objects
+# Benchmark: Faster way to count unique objects

 Counting unique elements is a common task in many programs.
 Until recently the most straightforward way to do so was something along these lines: